open-mmlab/mmpretrain/configs/otter/README.md

 | :---------------------------- | :--------: | :------: | :------: | :---------------------------: | :------------------------------------------------------------------------------------------------------: |
 | `otter-9b_3rdparty_caption`\* |  8220.45   | Upcoming | Upcoming | [config](otter-9b_caption.py) | [model](https://download.openmmlab.com/mmclassification/v1/otter/otter-9b-adapter_20230613-51c5be8d.pth) |

 *Models with * are converted from the [official repo](https://github.com/Luodian/Otter/tree/main).
 The config files of these models are only for inference.
-We haven't reprodcue the training results.*
+We haven't reproduce the training results.*

 ### Visual Question Answering on VQAv2